 Here is a guide to follow, listed by priority.

-This means basic food and unavoidable medical expenses including health insurance.
-Even though essential, keep these expenses to the absolute, bare-bones minimum.
+You need food.
+The consequences of not eating are severe!
+However, even though essential, keep your food expenses to the absolute, bare-bones minimum.
 You don’t eat steak three times a week when you can’t pay the water bill.
 Now is the time to pull in every tactic to feed your family on a shoestring.

 Rent or mortgage